Reproduction and Replication of an Adversarial Stylometry Experiment: Replication

 \subsection{Examination of Translated Samples}

-We examined the translated samples to make sure that the meaning of the original was preserved.
-In general, the meaning of sentences is preserved.
-Poor translations were often attributable to unconventional language use and misspellings in the original prose.
-Drastic changes in meaning were rare.
-See Table~\ref{tbl: translations} for examples of typical and infelicitous translations.
+We examined the translated samples to make sure that their meaning remained consistent with the originals.
+In general, the meaning of sentences was preserved; poor translations were often attributable to unconventional language use and misspellings in the original prose, and drastic changes in meaning were rare.
+(See Table~\ref{tbl:translations} for examples of typical and infelicitous translations.)
 When using one intermediate language, semantics tend to be more faithfully preserved.
-Perfect reproduction of the original text is occasionally observed, especially for the short sentences (e.g., Sample No. 5 in Table~\ref{tbl: translations}).
-We found using Japanese as the intermediate language tended to produce fewer perfect round-trip translations, something desirable in the present context.
+Perfect reproduction of the original text is occasionally observed, especially for short sentences (e.g., Sample 5 in Table~\ref{tbl:translations}).
+We found that using Japanese as the intermediate language tended to produce fewer perfect round-trip translations, something desirable in the present context.

-Misspellings hurt the performance of the round-trip translation defense.
-Misspellings can be copied verbatim to the translated samples (Table~\ref{tbl: translations}, Sample No. 11).
-This could reveal an individual's identity if they tend to misspell particular words.
-Also, misspellings appear to contribute to semantic loss in translation (Table~\ref{tbl: translations}, Sample No. 10) and lead to other mistranslations (Table~\ref{tbl: translations}, Sample No. 12 and 13).
+Misspellings hurt the performance of the round-trip translation defense: they may be copied verbatim into the translated samples (Table~\ref{tbl:translations}, Sample 11), which could reveal an individual's identity if they tend to misspell particular words.
+Misspellings also appear to contribute to semantic loss in translation (Sample 10) and lead to other mistranslations (Samples 12 and 13).

 In short, this strategy appears to work well when original sentences are relatively simple and grammatical.